 Grade reports are accessible via the MyMercer student portal (www.mccc.edu/mymercer) at the conclusion of each semester.
 Students may access their grades online, privately and securely, at any time.
-Grade reports may also be obtained in-person at the Enrollment office.

-Grades earned are determined by instructors at the end of each semester or term and are recorded on the student's transcript which is maintained by the Enrollment office.

-Letter grades have the following quality point values: A=4, A=3.7, B=3.4, B=3, B=2.7, C=2.4, C=2, D=1, and F=0.
+Grades earned are determined by instructors at the end of each semester or term and are recorded on the student's transcript which is maintained by the Student Records office.
+Letter grades have the following quality point values: A=4, A-=3.7, B+=3.4, B=3, B-=2.7, C+=2.4, C=2, D=1, and F=0.
 Other grades do not count in the quality point average, nor do any grades for courses numbered below 100.